Zootopia: Plot

-In a world inhabited by anthropomorphic mammals, Judy Hopps, a rabbit from rural Bunnyburrow, fulfils her childhood dream of becoming the first rabbit police officer in the city of Zootopia.
-On her first day at the Zootopia Police Department (ZPD), she is given parking duty by Chief Bogo and is hustled by red fox con artist Nick Wilde and his partner Finnick during her shift.
-The next day, Judy abandons her post to arrest small-time crook Duke Weaselton for stealing a bag of crocus bulbs.
-While Bogo is reprimanding Judy, Mrs. Otterton visits his office, pleading for someone to find her husband, Emmitt, one of several predators who have gone missing.
-Without seeking prior approval, Judy volunteers, and Bogo attempts to fire her for insubordination.
-When the city's assistant mayor, ewe Dawn Bellwether, praises Judy for taking the assignment, he agrees but demands Judy's resignation if she cannot close the case within 48 hours.
+In a world inhabited by anthropomorphic animals, Judy Hopps, a rabbit from rural Bunnyburrow, fulfills her childhood dream of becoming the first rabbit police officer in the city of Zootopia.
+On her first day at the Zootopia Police Department (ZPD), Judy is assigned to parking duty by Chief Bogo, who underestimates her potential.
+During her shift, she is hustled by red fox con artist Nick Wilde, who tells her she will never be a real cop.
+The next day, Judy abandons her post to arrest small-time crook Duke Weaselton for robbing a florist right in front of her.
+Afterwards, Mrs. Otterton visits Bogo, pleading for someone to find her husband Emmitt - he is one of several predators who have gone missing.
+Judy volunteers to take the case without waiting for permission, and an annoyed Bogo warns her she must solve it within 48 hours, or turn in her badge.

-Having ascertained that Nick was the last to see Emmitt, Judy blackmails him into helping her by recording his confession to tax evasion.
-Tracking a limousine that picked up Emmitt, they learn the vehicle is owned by Mr. Big, an arctic shrew crime boss whom Nick has a history with.
-Mr. Big explains that Emmitt unexpectedly "went savage" and mindlessly attacked the limousine's chauffeur Renato Manchas, a black jaguar.
+Having ascertained that Nick was one of the last to see Emmitt, Judy blackmails him into helping her.
+They follow clues to a naturist club, then to the sloth-run DMV.
+There, they get an address for the limousine that took Emmitt from the club, and trace it to arctic shrew mafia boss Mr. Big, who has a grudge against Nick.
+Mr. Big prepares to drown Judy and Nick, until his daughter Fru Fru reveals Judy saved her life while stopping Weaselton.
+Mr. Big then welcomes them in, and explains that Emmitt unexpectedly "went savage" in the limousine and attacked the chauffeur Renato Manchas, a black jaguar.

 Judy and Nick question Manchas, who explains that Emmitt yelled about "Night Howlers" before attacking him.
-Manchas also suddenly turns savage and pursues them.
-Judy traps Manchas and alerts the ZPD, but Manchas vanishes before backup arrives.
-Bogo demands Judy's resignation, but Nick reminds him that Judy still has 10 hours left to solve the case.
-He later reveals to her that as a child, he was bullied by his peers due to their prejudiced beliefs about foxes.
+Before he can explain more, Manchas suddenly turns savage himself, and pursues them.
+Judy alerts the ZPD, but Manchas vanishes before backup arrives.
+Bogo demands Judy's resignation, but Nick reminds him there are still a few hours left.
+Nick later reveals to Judy that he was bullied as a child, and has resigned himself to always being seen as a "shifty fox".